datable-be/AI4C_ContentAnalysis/README.md

 If, however, there is an error in generating the response, the client will receive an "Internal Server Error" with a HTTP status code 500.
 We do not catch these, as these are bugs in the code that would otherwise remain undetected.
 If you notice any such bug, please report it to us via the GitHub [issue tracker](https://github.com/datable-be/AI4C_ContentAnalysis/issues).

+### Web interface

+The API also comes with a basic web interface for both object and color requests, accessible via URL paths `/v1/ui/object` and/or `/v1/ui/color`.

 ## Benchmarks

 The following benchmarks were run with [ApacheBench](https://httpd.apache.org/docs/2.4/programs/ab.html) on a local development machine with the following specifications: